Observations and explorations of Venus: Future missions

-The Venera-D spacecraft was proposed to Roscosmos in 2003 and is proposed to be launched in 2031.
-Its prime purpose is to map Venus's surface using a powerful radar.
-The mission would also include a lander capable to function for a long duration on the surface.

 India's ISRO is developing Venus Orbiter Mission, an orbiter and an atmospheric probe with a balloon aerobot which is planned to launch in 2028.

 In June 2021, NASA announced the selection of two new Venus spacecraft, both part of its Discovery Program: VERITAS and DAVINCI.
 These spacecraft are the first NASA missions to focus on Venus since Magellan in 1990.
 VERITAS, an orbiter, will map the surface of Venus in high resolution, while DAVINCI will include an orbiter, which will map Venus in multiple wavelengths, and a descent probe that will study the chemistry of the Venusian atmosphere while taking photographs of the descent.
 DAVINCI and VERITAS were initially slated to launch in 2029 and 2028 respectively, but funding issues have pushed VERITAS's launch date back to at least 2029–2031.

 In June 2021, soon after NASA announced VERITAS and DAVINCI, ESA announced Venus orbiter EnVision as part of their Cosmic Vision program.
 EnVision is planned to perform high-resolution radar mapping and atmospheric studies of Venus, and is planned to launch in 2031.

 On October 6, 2021, the United Arab Emirates announced its intention to send a probe to Venus as early as 2028.
 MBR Explorer would make observations of the planet while using it for a gravity assist to propel it to the asteroid belt.

 Rocket Lab, a private aerospace manufacturer, hopes to launch the first private Venus mission in collaboration with MIT.
 The spacecraft, Venus Life Finder, is to send a lightweight atmospheric probe into the Venusian atmosphere to search for signs of life.

 Proposals

+The Russian Venera-D mission was proposed in 2003 for a launch in 2036.
+Its prime purpose is to map Venus's surface using a powerful radar.
+The mission would also include a lander capable to function for a long duration on the surface.

 To overcome the high pressure and temperature at the surface, a team led by Geoffrey Landis of NASA's Glenn Research Center produced a concept in 2007 of a solar-powered aircraft that would control a resistant surface rover on the ground.
 The aircraft would carry the mission's sensitive electronics in the relatively mild temperatures of Venus's upper atmosphere.
 Another concept from 2007 suggests to equip a rover with a Stirling cooler powered by a nuclear power source to keep an electronics package at an operational temperature of about 200 °C.

 In 2020 NASA's JPL launched an open competition, titled "Exploring Hell: Avoiding Obstacles on a Clockwork Rover", to design a sensor that could work on Venus's surface.